1475963/303make/README.md

 epitech mathematics project

 Features :
-* generates depency graph from a Makefile
+* generates dependency graph from a Makefile
 * lists all command lines for a modified source file

 Usage :
 * ./303make [sourceFile]

+Libraries :
+* GraphViz for python -> pip install graphviz